laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture10.md

 After mapping the reads, we gain information about the likelihood of four above possibilities.
 For SNP calling, we can measure (estimate) the number of variations at each position: 0, 1, or 2.
 Note that we cannot tell between the two heterozygous cases (01 vs 10).
 Distinguishing these two is important because many diseases are **multiallelic**.
 That is, multiple positions determine a disease.
 Also the diseases depend upon the proteins produced in an individual.
 This depends upon the SNPs being present on the same chromosome rather than being present on different chromosomes.

-### <a id='phasing'></a> Haplotype Assembly
+### <a id='phasing'></a> Haplotype Phasing

 **Haplotype phasing** is the problem of inferring information about an individual's haplotype.
 To solve this problem, there are many  methods.

-First, we focus on a class of methods focused on getting better data (rather than better statistical methods).
+First, we discuss what kind of data is needed to perform phasing.
 Let’s say we have two variants, SNP1 and SNP2.
 The distance between the two are on the order of $$\approx$$ 1000 bp (i.e. they’re pretty far apart).
 To do haplotype phasing, one needs some information that allows us to connect the two SNPs so that one can infer which variants lie on the same chromosome.
 If you do not have a single read that spans the two positions, then you don’t have any information about the connection between the two SNPs.

 Illumina reads are typically 100-200bp long and are therefore too short; however, there does exist multiple technologies that provide this long-range
 information: